Bronny James, son of LeBron James, suffers cardiac arrest at USC basketball practice - KVIA

 “So damn proud of you kid!” his father wrote on Instagram after Bronny committed to attend USC.
 “I have no words besides I LOVE YOU!!!”

 James, 38, will enter his 21st season in the NBA and his sixth season with the Los Angeles Lakers.
-The four-time NBA champion and four-time MVP has said one of his final goals is to play in the NBA with his son.
+The four-time NBA champion and four-time MVP has said one of his final goals is to play in the NBA with his son, who will be eligible to join the NBA next year.

 “My last year will be played with my son,” James told the Athletic in 2022.
 “Wherever Bronny is at, that’s where I’ll be.
 I would do whatever it takes to play with my son for one year.
 It’s not about the money at that point.”